BoazTrauthwein/CarGarage/README.md

  ## Running the Program on Linux:

- Open the terminal in the folder and paste these two lines:
+ Open the terminal in the folder and paste these two lines:<br />
- $ gcc -pthread CarGarage.c -o CarGarage
+ $ gcc -pthread CarGarage.c -o CarGarage<br />
  $ ./CarGarage resources.txt repairs.txt requests.txt